 Just about any edge profile you may like is possible with a wood countertop.
 Here are the most common choices:

-Depending on several factors (i.e. type of wood, edges, grain orientation, installation variables) wood and butcher block counters cost between $15 to $200 per square foot, but the average cost runs about $40/sq. ft.
+Depending on several factors (i.e. type of wood, edges, grain orientation, thickness, fabrication, shipping and installation variables) wood and butcher block counters cost between $15 to $250+ per square foot, but the average cost runs $75 - $110 for flat grain construction.

 Comparing wood countertops cost vs. granite really depends on the specific wood species or granite color used.
 We can make a general comparison, though.